My love of gardening plus my love of tinkering = a love for trying & building new things.

 Since we were excited to get started, we did purchase the fish the same day we purchased the supplies for the tank.
-In hind site, we should have waited a couple weeks to get the system up and running.
+In hindsight, we should have waited a couple of weeks to get the system up and running.
 But I am happy to tell you that the fish are doing fine 3 weeks later.

 We decided on 2 Shubunkins and 3 feeder goldfish…. and my daughter had to have a Beta fish all to herself….. and no the Beta does not live with the goldfish.
 More on that later.